Therapy in Brighton & Hove and Online

 Phase 3: Integrate

 This is about beginning to make connections between what has happened in your past and how it impacts your present-day experience (including your emotions and your relationships).
-The aim, here, is to find some peace with who you are today – I often find myself saying, “we are as we are for good reason”.
+The aim, here, is to find some peace with who you are today.

 Phase 4: Change